argoproj/argo-cd/docs/proposals/parameterized-config-management-plugins.md

     mechanism in a later release.
 * Proven with a rich demonstration
   * The initial release of this feature should include a CMP implementation of the Helm config tool.
 This will
-    1) Serve as a rich example for others CMP developers to mimic
+    1. Serve as a rich example for others CMP developers to mimic
-    2) Allow us to decouple the Helm config management release cycle from the Argo release cycle
+    2. Allow us to decouple the Helm config management release cycle from the Argo release cycle
-    3) Allow us to work around [this bug](https://github.com/argoproj/argo-cd/issues/7291) without including the Helm SDK in the core Argo CD code
+    3. Allow us to work around [this bug](https://github.com/argoproj/argo-cd/issues/7291) without including the Helm SDK in the core Argo CD code
+  * The Helm CMP must be on-par with the native implementation.
+    1. It must present an equivalent parameters UI.
+    2. It must communicate errors back to the repo-server (and then the UI) the same as the native implementation.

 ### Non-Goals